instana/go-sensor/example/grpc-example/README.md

 A gRPC Server/Client Example
 ==========================

-An example of usage of Instana tracer in an app instrumented with gRPC.
+An example of usage of Instana tracer in the app instrumented with gRPC.
 It demonstrates how to use `https://github.com/instana/go-sensor/tree/master/instrumentation/instagrpc`.

 Usage
 -----